ArtisticPhoenix/eJinn/README.md

  - buildPath : location to place the Generated Exception files

- - interface : this should be an "empty" interface, useful for catching excptions with diffrent namespaces
+ - interface : Array of interfaces to impliment.
+These should be an "empty" interface, useful for catching excptions with diffrent namespaces

  - namespace : Namespace for the exception classes

- - codes :  Error code -> Class pair
+ - code :  Error code -> Class pair